-This paper studies the causes and consequences of underinsurance using detailed insurance contract data from homeowners affected by the Marshall wildfire in Colorado.
-We find widespread underinsurance both before and after the fire, including at policy inception.
-Our analysis rejects commonly proposed mechanisms - that underinsurance can be explained solely by financially constrained lower income buyers, sudden increases in building costs post-fire, adverse selection in homeowners markets, or a failure to update coverage limits over time.
+This paper studies the causes and consequences of underinsurance using detailed insurance contract data from homeowners affected by a major wildfire in Colorado.
+Our data reveals widespread underinsurance before and after the fire, including at policy inception.
+We find that underinsurance significantly delays rebuilding and makes fire survivors more likely to sell their homes.